 Double declining balance method

-This depreciation method is a bit more involved than the straight-line method.
+This accelerated depreciation method is a bit more involved than the straight-line method.
 It is best for assets that quickly lose value after purchase, allowing businesses to write off a larger portion of their value early on in their useful life and less in the later years.
 Thus, the yearly depreciation expense will decrease over time.

 The formula for the double-declining balance method is as follows: